 In coming years, many of the young girls changed their minds and decided that they’d made the accusations up.
 One, Anne Putnam, formally confessed as such to her congregation in 1706.
 She apologized “for the accusing of several persons of a grievous crime, whereby their lives were taken away from them, whom, now I have just grounds and good reason to believe they were innocent persons.”
 She said she “did it not out of any anger, malice, or ill will to any person, but what [she] did was ignorant, being deluded by Satan.”
 If you’re interested, see this site for further documentary evidence regarding the Salem Witch Trials.

 Among future generations, the term witch hunt came to describe any sort of interrogation deemed unfair or based on group hysteria rather than solid evidence.
 Historian Stacy Schiff wrote that “we dust it off whenever we overreach ideologically or prosecute overhastily, when prejudice rears its head or decency slips down the drain, when absolutism threatens to envelop us.”
 During the Cold War of the late 1940s and early 1950s, many Americans were paranoid of communist infiltrators amongst them.
-That fear wasn’t entirely unwarranted, since both the Americans and Soviets had spies in each others’ countries, but the magnitude and hysteria of the Red Scare were irrational an brought out an ugly, fearful side of human nature.
+That fear wasn’t entirely unwarranted, since both the Americans and Soviets had spies in each others’ countries, but the magnitude and hysteria of the Red Scare were irrational and brought out an ugly, fearful side of human nature.
 In Hollywood, dozens of actors, writers, and directors were blacklisted from working in the industry.
 The House Un-American Activities Committee interrogated one of those victims, Arthur Miller, and found him “in contempt of Congress” for refusing to rat out other leftists.
 They later overturned his sentence, but not before he wrote a metaphoric play about the Hollywood hearings and Red Scare called The Crucible (1953).
 He set the play amidst the Salem Witch Trials because, if he had written a play about the Cold War directly, his accusers might have taken that as an admission of guilt or prosecuted him.
 Today The Crucible is the most famous account of the trials and the most widely performed play in the world.
-Schiff finds the trials relevant in today’s fractious Internet media landscape, too because the judges were educated and had plenty of books to reference; they just didn’t have the capacity to think critically about that information.
-Likewise, our own ignorance often results from too much information to process rather than too little.
+Schiff finds the trials relevant in today’s fractious Internet media landscape, too, because the judges were educated and had plenty of books to reference; they just didn’t have the capacity to think critically about that information.
+But our impulse for misogynistic scapegoating is universal and ongoing.
+Between 1991 and 2010, more than 1700 women in rural India (mostly disabled, widowed, or elderly) were tortured or killed after being accused by bej (medicine men) of being daini (witches) before activist Birubala Rabha (above) spearheaded legislation to ban witch accusations (Economist).

 Conclusion: The Legacy of American Exceptionalism

-Like Virginia in the previous chapter, Massachusetts exerted an enormous influence on American history.
+Like Virginia in the previous chapter, Massachusetts had a big impact on American history.
 American Christianity, though now associated with the Bible Belt South even more than elsewhere, originated in the Northeast.
 Protestant missionaries from Boston were among the first Americans to ever step foot in Asia, Africa, and the Middle East.
 The idea of compulsory public education came from New England.
 Of the few hundred high schools in existence around the time of the Civil War, most were in Massachusetts.

 New England also influenced America’s Civil War.
 New Englanders’ sense of democracy and free labor was very different than what emerged out of the slaveholding South.
 New Englanders prided themselves on doing their own work, not having it done for them, and they thought that all people had the right to work for whom they pleased.
 It wasn’t that they were racially progressive.
 Southern Anglos intermingling with Blacks, Spanish, French, Indians, etc. put off the mostly Anglo New Englanders.
 But neither did they believe in slavery after it was outlawed in the Northeast and Midwest following the American Revolution.
 The two regional views proved incompatible and clashed in the Civil War of the 1860s.